andrasat/fastify-user-service-starter-ts/README.md

-# pafin-user-service

-A technical assignment for Pafin based from this file: [G Drive Link](https://drive.google.com/file/d/1LmthPz-z6-mzKjFHpB0WjvpDoESLuXNJ/view)
+# fastify user service starter ts

+This is a starter project to create your own user backend service with JWT authentication.

 ## Getting Started

 - Pre-requisites:

-  - Docker
+  - Docker (Not required if you have your own database)
-  - Docker Compose
+  - Docker Compose (Not required if you have your own database)
   - NodeJS
   - NPM / Yarn
-  - Git

 - Steps:

   - Clone this repository
   - Run `yarn install` to install dependencies
   - Run `yarn dev` to start the development server
+  - Run `yarn docker:dev` to start the development server with docker

   After the development server is started, you can access the API at `http://localhost:8081`